 - In this commercial for Duracell batteries, a little girl has to leave the park during a rainstorm, and accidentally leaves her toys, the Duracell Bunny and a toy duck under a tree.
 She spends most of the commercial depressed over having left them behind and is delighted when they make their way back home to her.

-- The Cubix: Robots for Everyone episode "Klank" involves Dr. K coming across Klank who was the first robot he invented and the closest he had to a teddy bear and he ends up getting so distraught that he breaks down in tears when it's damaged beyond repair during a fight with the botties to the point where he doesn't care about the battle anymore and orders everybody to retreat.
+- The Cubix: Robots for Everyone episode "Klank" involves Dr. K coming across Klank, who was the first robot he invented, and the closest thing he had to a teddy bear.
+He ends up getting so distraught that he breaks down in tears when Klank damaged beyond repair during a fight with the botties, to the point where he doesn't care about the battle any more and orders everybody to retreat.